 As a small-business owner, you can take some of your earnings as wages – and pay self-employment taxes on them – but you can also take some of your earnings as a dividend distribution.
 Owners of S-corps are not charged self-employment taxes on dividend distributions, only on wages.

 With that said, the IRS requires that wages be “reasonable compensation” for your work, a term that leaves plenty of leeway.

 Beyond dividend distributions, here are some other types of income you can pursue as a business owner that’s not subject to self-employment taxes:

 - Income from crowdfunding websites and peer-to-peer loans

 - Venture debt income

 - Capital gains

-In other words, income you earn from passive income sources that you invest in to generate diversified, ongoing revenue is not subject to self-employment taxes.
+In other words, income you earn from passive income sources you invest in to generate diversified, ongoing revenue is not subject to self-employment taxes.
 As a landlord, one of my side gigs is buying rental properties.
 I don’t have to pay self-employment taxes on the revenue, and I get plenty of real estate tax deductions into the bargain.